All Episodes

 Or do we want to become people that are able to attract Democrats and convert them to Republicans as they move to us?

-And that's the that's the question here.
+And that's the question here.

-If you look at the Republicans in Congress signing on to Amnesty, for example, they're doing it because we need the Hispanic vote, Mr. Limbaugh.
+If you look at the Republicans in Congress signing on to amnesty, for example, they're doing it because we need the Hispanic vote, Mr. Limbaugh.

 We can't win the White House ever again without the Hispanic.